Post 16 Glossary

 Standing Committees

 Permanent committees of the Assembly.
-There are currently six Standing Committees.
+There are currently seven Standing Committees.
 They are mostly concerned with running the Assembly, for example the Business Committee arranges plenary business and the Committee on Procedures reviews Standing Orders.
-The Audit Committee and the Public Accounts Committee assist the Assembly in scrutinising the spending of Government Departments and their agencies.
+The Audit Committee and the Public Accounts Committee assist the Assembly in scrutinising the spending of Government Departments and their agencies. the Windsor Framework Democratic Scrutiny Committee advises the Assembly on the application of EU law to Northern Ireland, under the Windsor Framework.

 Standing Orders